janmajaysubba/Binomial-Option-Pricing-Model/README.md

 - Greeks are computed numerically via finite differences and may vary with bump size and `N`.

 This project is a **basic, educational implementation** of the Cox–Ross–Rubinstein (CRR) binomial option pricing model with Greek calculations via finite differences.
-It is designed to demonstrate core option pricing concepts in Python, rather than to serve as a production-ready trading tool.
+It is designed to demonstrate core option pricing concepts in Python, rather than to serve as a trading tool.

 ## Requirements